 Father's salary as a Sergeant First Class was enough for three people, not for five.
 So ever since I moved in with Ichigo I had been using the money in my savings account to supplement his income.

-This time the rat held my JP Bank ATM card in its jaws.
+The rat now held my JP Bank ATM card in its jaws.

 "Oh no you don't!"
 I yelled.